 Sometimes you find wisdom in an unexpected place, such as The Less Desirables podcast.
 The Less Desirables normally discusses craft beer and pop culture.
-But the May 1o, 2017 Less Desirables podcast features an hour-long interview with local legal advocate Kerri Singler.
+But the May 1o, 2017 Less Desirables podcast features an hour-long interview with local legal advocate Kerri Sigler.
 It’s a must listen.
 It’s an illuminating oral history of Winston’s ongoing opioid crisis.
-Singler is brilliant.
+Sigler is brilliant.

 Listening to her describe opioid addiction is like a Ted Talk, public service announcement, and comedy hour rolled into one.
 I encourage everyone to listen to her interview on The Less Desirables and share it on social media.
 This deserves to go viral!

-Representing numerous clients over the last several years who are addicted to Heroin has changed Singler’s life.
-The experience has transformed Singler into an advocate for addicts, a maligned group that desperately needs advocates.
-Singler is currently leading a local effort to re-establish a drug court in Forsyth County.
+Representing numerous clients over the last several years who are addicted to Heroin has changed Sigler’s life.
+The experience has transformed Sigler into an advocate for addicts, a maligned group that desperately needs advocates.
+Sigler is currently leading a local effort to re-establish a drug court in Forsyth County.
 Forsyth County’s adult drug treatment court was discontinued in 2011, according to The Winston-Salem Journal, when state funds dried up and the city and county refused to fund it themselves.

-*Image is of Southern Etiquette, a photo essay on display at the Urban Survivers Union, Greensboro chapter.
+*Image is of Southern Etiquette, a photo essay on display at the Urban Survivors Union, Greensboro chapter.